DegreeCalc

 Cost of Living Index

 The average college graduate in Alabama earns $48,200 in their first year after graduation, with a cost of living index of 89 (the national average is 100).
 This means your salary stretches further in Alabama compared to many other states, making the debt-to-income ratio more manageable.
-With a 53% graduation rate at public universities, students who choose Alabama schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.
+With a 53% public-university graduation benchmark, students who choose Alabama schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.

 Tips for Reducing College Costs in Alabama